hasyarshad/scriptable-islamic-prayer-widget/README.md

 Data is taken from [Aladhan Api](https://aladhan.com/prayer-times-api#GetTimings).

 ## Credit
-Thanks to @Frazeiy for sharing the basic widget on reddit.
+Thanks to [Frazeiy](https://github.com/Frazey) for sharing the basic widget on reddit.